 And then in R:

 setwd('~/d/sci/061bbs230/week09/') prnp = read.table('prnp-mm9.txt') plot(1:length(prnp$V1),prnp$V1,type='h',axes=FALSE,xlab='location',ylab='read depth',main='Harringtonine-arrested ribosome profiling\nof Prnp in mouse ES cells',cex.main=.8) axis(side=2,at=(0:3)*10,labels=(0:3)*10,lwd=0,lwd.ticks=1,las=1) axis(side=1,at=c(155,155+765),labels=c('\ncanonical\nstart','\ncanonical\nstop'),lwd=1,lwd.ticks=1,cex.axis=.6) which(prnp$V1==max(prnp$V1)) which(prnp$V1==max(prnp$V1[-139]))

 I was impressed to find there actually is some decent data for Prnp - I had thought it was not very highly expressed in ES cells and might not even be detectable.
 Here’s what the profile looks like when ribosomes are arrested with harringtonine:

 The main peak is at nt 139 (this may indicate they had a different transcript annotation than the one I had where the canonical start site is at 155).
 There is a smaller peak just to the right, at 212, about 24 codons downstream of 139, so right near the end of the signal peptide.
 I wonder if this represents ribosome pausing due to cotranslational translocation.
-There are also some smaller peaks to the left, which might be the uORFs which they discuss in Figure 6 and which have been discussed in [Moreno 2012].
-The putative alternate start codon of altPrP [Vanderperre 2011] is not present in mouse Prnp.
+There are also some much smaller peaks slightly to the left, but this may just be noise.
+Unlike human PRNP, mouse Prnp does not have the uORFs discussed in [Moreno 2012].
+The putative alternate start codon of altPrP [Vanderperre 2011] is also not present in mouse Prnp.